OfficeDev/Outlook-Add-in-JavaScript-ModuleExtension/README.md

-# Outlook module extension billable hours sample.
+# Outlook module extension billable hours sample
 This Outlook 2016 for Windows add-in sample uses the new module extenstion point \<ExtensionPoint xsi:type="Module"> for Outlook.
 This code sample integrates a billable hours add-in with the built-in Outlook Mail, Calend, Tasks, etc. modules.

 ## Table of Contents